 Whether you’re on multiple medications or just one, it’s important to consider the effect it’s having on your life.
 Are you straining your liver?
 What are the medications doing to your body if you have to take them long term?
 Sometimes the quality of life improvement makes that a risk worth taking.
 But if you don’t have to rely on medication forever, would you?

 If you’re taking medications for concussion symptoms and have not tried active rehabilitation, request a consultation.
-It’s free to speak with us, and we can help you determine if you’re eligible for treatment.
-On average, our patients improve by 75% after treatment.
-Many improve enough to be able to completely stop using the medications they were on.
+On average, our patients’ symptoms improve by 60% after one week of treatment.
+Many are able to completely stop using the medications they were taking for post-concussion symptom management.

 These are the studies in reference to caffeine intake: